Socratrees/articles/_posts/2021-01-01-hci-systems-research-is-dead.md

 ...
 Again, the author's ideas are good ones, but unfortunately it seems like they are not novel enough to the CHI community at this stage.
 Still, let me emphasize there are some very cool, novel aspects of the author's work which are not thoroughly explored--such as integration of the user's window/task manager with their calendar.
 ...
 And while I don't think there is enough novelty in this submission to make it a good fit for WiP, I look forward to seeing how this work evolves in the future. — **rated 2/5 by "Expert"**

-> But, if one thinks of a window as simply a very large icon, then Timescape [related work I cited] seems awfully similar to the system presented in this submission. — **rated 2/5 by "Knowledgeable"**
+> But, if one thinks of a window as simply a very large icon, then Timescape [cited related work] seems awfully similar to the system presented in this submission. — **rated 2/5 by "Knowledgeable"**

+A full paper incorporating an additional year of work, including additional features uncovered as part of the previous evaluation and a new two-week in-situ field study, [was submitted to CHI 2014]({{ site.baseurl }}{% link /assets/files/CHI2014-Laevo-submission.pdf %}) and "was discussed in detail at the PC and the decision was not to accept the paper due to the incremental nature of the contribution" (meta rating 3/5).

+> The system itself has similarities with those described in the literature review both in terms of its features and presentation.
+It is therefore more a variation on a theme rather than something notably original. — **rated 3.5/5 by "Knowledgeable"**

+> It would be interesting to see what results you would garner if a longer field study such as three months would reveal about the use of your application.
+...
+Why was there not a comparative study done conducted between your application and existing applications (e.g. virtual desktops in operating systems such as KDE, Gnome, and MacOSX)?
+...
+Various tools have been implemented to help support a timeline of tasks notably Trello which is web based and collaborative.
+According to Wikipedia Trello has over 1 million users. — **rated 3/5 by "Passing Knowledge"**

 ## Do We Need Systems Research?